muhsinking/notebook/content/notes/The Science of Storytelling.md

   - quotes
 date: 2025-03-17
 ---
-Excerpts from *The Science of Storytelling* by Will Storr (not in order of appearance).
+Quotes from *The Science of Storytelling* by Will Storr (not in order of appearance).

 ## Intro